masif2002/AZ-900-notes/README.md

 * Azure AD can control the access of both the apps and the app resources as well.
 * With Azure AD B2B collaboration, you can invite anyone to collaborate with your organization using their own work, school, or social account. ie- as a guest user
 * **Azure Tenant** is a dedicated and trusted instance of Azure AD that's automatically created when your organization signs up for a Microsoft cloud service subscription.
+* Azure AD Domain Services (Azure AD DS) provides managed domain services such as domain join, group policy, lightweight directory access protocol (LDAP), and Kerberos/NTLM authentication.
+You use these domain services without the need to deploy, manage, and patch domain controllers (DCs) in the cloud.
 ### Azure Active Directory preview programs
 1. private preview: Few customers are invited to experience the new features
 2. public preview: